JonasRace/CS452HM1/README.md

 ***How to Run***

 To compile - In your terminal, navigate to the folder where all of the above files are located.
-Then, type "make".
+Then, **type "make"**.
 This will run the makefile which runs the following command:

 		gcc myshell.c lex.yy.c -o shell -lfl